iamdtang/skaterdav85.github.io/teaching/2018/itp404-final-project.md

 * At least 4 routes
 * At least 1 GET, 1 POST, 1 PUT or PATCH, and 1 DELETE AJAX request.
 You don't have to use Ember Data, but it is highly recommended.
 * Use of Ember's loading and error substates.
 Change the `timing` property in Mirage to 1000 milliseconds (only for the `development` environment so that your tests don't take longer to run) so that I can easily see the loading states of your app.
-* Form validation
+* There should be some sort of feedback to the user when forms are processing.
+For example, a Save button could change its display text from Save to Saving and then back to Save, similar to what we did in class.
+It doesn't have to following that user experience though.
+* Form validation.
+If a form is invalid, there should be error messages next to each field.
 * At least 1 reusable/generic component designed by you that adheres to the Data Down, Actions Up paradigm.
+This should not be any of the components we did together in class.
 * Each page has a unique title using [ember-cli-document-title](https://www.npmjs.com/package/ember-cli-document-title)
 * Use of at least 1 addon of your choice that isn't one of the ones listed in these requirements
 * At least 5 application tests that cover all types of CRUD operations